It's possible you can fix this by unplugging a USB device or

 If you want to say "thanks, it worked for me", just add a comment to this blog post "Sing your praises here".

-The cost to run this site for a year is pretty cheap (thanks freeservers.com), the part that takes effort is attempting to quickly respond to anyones requests for additional information, but getting the "You got $5" email from Paypal sure does put a smile on my face and keep me energized and motivated.
+The cost to host this site for is pretty cheap (thanks Eric Myers), the part that takes effort is attempting to quickly respond to anyones requests for additional information, but getting the "You got $5" email from Paypal sure does put a smile on my face.

-Speaking of, I've gotten a handful of people asking "how much money do you make from donations?", and just from a quick glance at my email, it looks like I get about $15 a month from donations.
-So once a month, dinner is on you guys :-)
+Speaking of, I've gotten a handful of people asking "how much money do you make from donations?", and just from a quick glance at my email, I get a $5 donation about every 3 weeks.

 A free way to help me would be to link back to my webpage.
 Either from your own web page, or if you belong to any discussion forum that has to do with computers, or has a lounge section, why not let everyone know I helped you out by making a post and in that post, link back to my webpage?
 Use this address in case I change something in the future: